Battle of Binh Gia: Battle

-During the early hours of December 28, 1964, elements of the VC 271st Regiment and the 445th Company signaled their main attack on Bình Giã by penetrating the village's eastern perimeter.
+At 04:45 on 28 December 1964, while mortars and recoilless rifle fire hit Duc Thanh Post, elements of the VC 271st Regiment and the 445th Company penetrated Bình Giã's eastern perimeter.
 There, they clashed with members of the South Vietnamese Popular Force militiamen, which numbered about 65 personnel.
 The militia fighters proved no match for the VC and their overwhelming firepower, so they quickly retreated into underground bunkers, and called for help.
 Once the village was captured, Colonel Ta Minh Kham, the VC regimental commander, established his command post in the main village church and waited for fresh reinforcements, which came in the form of heavy mortars, machine guns and recoilless rifles.
-To counter South Vietnamese helicopter assaults, Colonel Kham's troops set up a network of defensive fortifications around the village, with trenches and bunkers protected by land mines and barbed wire.
+To counter South Vietnamese helicopter assaults, Kham's troops set up a network of defensive fortifications around the village, with trenches and bunkers protected by land mines and barbed wire.
 The local Catholic priest, who was also the village chief, sent a bicycle messenger out to the Bà Rịa district headquarters to ask for a relief force.
-In response, the Bà Rịa district chief sent out elements of two Ranger battalions to retake Bình Giã.
-On December 29, two companies of the ARVN 33rd Ranger Battalion and a company from the 30th Ranger Battalion were airlifted into area located west of Bình Giã, by helicopters from the U.S. 118th Aviation Company to face an enemy force of unknown size.

-As soon as the soldiers from the 30th and 33rd Ranger Battalions arrived at the landing zone, they were quickly overwhelmed by the VC in a deadly ambush.
+On 29 December two companies of the ARVN 33rd Ranger Battalion and a company from the 30th Ranger Battalion were airlifted into area located west of Bình Giã, by helicopters from the U.S. 118th Aviation Company to face a VC force of unknown size.
+As soon as the rangers arrived at the landing zone, they were quickly overwhelmed by the VC in a deadly ambush.
 The entire 30th Ranger Battalion was then committed to join the attack, but they too did not initially succeed in penetrating the strong VC defensive lines.
 Several more companies of the Rangers then arrived for an attack from multiple directions.
 Two companies of the 33rd Ranger Battalion advanced from the northeast.
 One of them came to the outskirts of the village, but was unable to break through the VC defenses.
 The other one, trying to outflank the enemy, had been lured into a kill zone in open terrain and were quickly obliterated in an ambush by the three VC battalions using heavy weapons.
 The two companies suffered a 70 percent casualty rate, and survivors were forced to retreat to the nearby Catholic church.
 The 30th Rangers had more success by assaulting from the western direction and succeeded in fighting their way into the village, aided by local residents.
 It however also suffered heavy losses, with the battalion commander and his American adviser severely wounded.
 The local civilians in Bình Giã retrieved weapons and ammunition from the dead Rangers, and hid the wounded government soldiers from the VC.
 The 38th Ranger Battalion, on the other hand, landed on the battlefield unopposed by the VC, and they immediately advanced on Bình Giã from the south.
 Soldiers from the 38th Rangers spent the whole day fighting, but they could not break through the VC defences to link up with the survivors hiding in the church, and fell back after calling in mortar fire to decimate VC fighters moving to encircle them.